 Material risks relevant to our business fall into the following categories:

 Market Risk

-The Company is exposed to market risks which may affect its revenue.
-The risks include sales return, promotion by retailers, bulk orders, change in government policies.
+The company is exposed to market risks which may affect its revenue.
+The risks include foreign exchange risks, low demand, sales return, promotion by retailers, bulk or special sales, change in government policies.